ding-lab/TinDaisy/demo/task_call/README.md

     * cromwell.Y2b1.normals is run of 92 Y2b1 adjacent / blood normal analysis
         -> 27 runs in total because only a subset has adjacent normals -> run has been completed, not finalized

+    * Starting with an analysis of 5 Yige BAMs, /gscuser/mwyczalk/projects/TinDaisy/TinDaisyCromwellRunner Cromwell runs will be in their own git repository.
+Idea is that this repository will be cloned for each run.

+# TODO

+In the yige 5 run, 2 runs were zombie state in VCF_2_MAF.
+This is a problematic package and step, and either need to debug the bypass code or just remove it from CWL entirely